 - Must be able to pass a limited background check.

-- Class will be every day for two weeks including most nights.
+- Class will be every day for three weeks including most nights.
 Participants must live on campus full-time.

-- No drugs are alcohol are allowed on the YE campus.
+- No drugs or alcohol are allowed on the YE campus.
 Offenders will be removed from the program.

 - No Driver License is required.